 Check your Amazon Seller account for other tools, processes, or systems that are requesting data

-If you have other applications OR scheduled processes in the Seller Central UI, it will increase the risk of these errors occurring.
+If you have other applications or scheduled processes in the Seller Central UI, these errors are more likely to occur.

 Per Amazon, you should not have multiple requests for the same data.
 If you have another app or tool exhausting API capacity, it will impact our ability to collect data on your behalf!
-If Amazon always reports NO_DATA or CANCELLED, we will not be able to collect this data.
+Openbridge cannot collect this data if Amazon always reports NO_DATA or CANCELLED.
 This is a hard limit that Amazon sets, not Openbridge.

 Did this answer your question?